Nicholas Occhiuto is a Postdoctoral Associate in the Department of Organizational Behavior at Cornell University’s ILR School.

-Before going to Yale, Nicholas received his MA in sociology from Columbia University, and his BA in sociology and philosophy from New York University.
+Nicholas received his PhD in sociology from Yale University.
+He received his MA in sociology from Columbia University, and his BA in sociology and philosophy from New York University.